 \section{Abstract}

-Molecular image recognition is a fundamental task in information extraction from chemistry literature.
-Previous data-driven models formulate it as an image-to-sequence task, to generate a sequential representation of the molecule (e.g. SMILES string) from its graphical representation.
-Although they perform adequately on certain benchmarks, these models are not robust in real-world situations, where molecular images differ in style, quality, and chemical patterns.
-In this paper, we propose a novel graph generation approach that explicitly predicts atoms and bonds, along with their geometric layouts, to construct the molecular graph.
-We develop data augmentation strategies for molecules and images to increase the robustness of our model against domain shifts.
-Our model is flexible to incorporate chemistry constraints, and produces more interpretable predictions than SMILES.
-In experiments on both synthetic and realistic molecular images, our model significantly outperforms previous models, achieving 84--93\% accuracy on five benchmarks.
-We also conduct human evaluation and show that our model reduces the time for a chemist to extract molecular structures from images by roughly 50\%.
+Molecular structure recognition is the task of translating a molecular image into its graph structure.
+Significant variation in drawing styles and conventions exhibited in chemical literature poses a significant challenge for automating this task.
+In this paper, we propose \ours, a novel image-to-graph generation model that explicitly predicts atoms and bonds, along with their geometric layouts, to construct the molecular structure.
+Our model flexibly incorporates symbolic chemistry constraints to recognize chirality and expand abbreviated structures.
+We further develop data augmentation strategies to enhance the model robustness against domain shifts.
+In experiments on both synthetic and realistic molecular images, \ours significantly outperforms previous models, achieving 76--93\% accuracy on public benchmarks.
+Chemists can also easily verify \ours's prediction, informed by its confidence estimation and atom-level alignment with the input image. \ours is publicly available through Python and web interfaces: \url{https://github.com/thomas0809/MolScribe}.